rolfbjarne/xamarin-macios/runtime/EXCEPTIONS.md

 This is the simplest case, we just make sure to catch any managed exceptions that reaches native code.
 There are a few sources:

-1. When we call mono_runtime_invoke in our trampolines.
+1. When we call mono_runtime_invoke in our trampolines. // REVIEWED

-   In this case mono_runtime_invoke will catch any exceptions and return them to us (without unwinding anything else).
+   In this case mono_runtime_invoke will catch any exceptions // REVIEWED and return them to us (without unwinding anything else).

 2. When managed code gives a delegate to native code, and